 6. Lost, Destroyed or Mutilated Certificate.
-In case of the alleged loss, destruction or mutilation of a certificate representing stock of the corporation, a new certificate may be issued in place thereof, in such manner and upon such terms and conditions as the Board of Directors may prescribe, and shall be issued in such situations a required by law.
+In case of the alleged loss, destruction or mutilation of a certificate representing stock of the corporation, a certificate may be issued in place thereof, in such manner and upon such terms and conditions as the Board of Directors may prescribe, and shall be issue such situations a required by law. new d in